 What Is Enlightenment

 Since Kant argues that enlightenment is a process of becoming mature in the aforementioned sense, it is necessary to note that enlightenment is a strongly empirical concept.
 One becomes mature when he/she eliminates boundaries of someone else’s care for him/her.
-It is important to admit that an individual should do that voluntarily, as absence of guardians does not necessarily mean that this person is capable of a mature thought.
-Immanuel Kant tailors the concept of maturity to enlightenment owing to the fact that enlightenment means revealing some life-essence knowledge, and this knowledge gives one an ability to think critically and independently in an objective reality.
+It is important to admit that an individual should do that voluntarily, as the absence of guardians does not necessarily mean that this person is capable of mature thought.
+Immanuel Kant tailors the concept of maturity to enlightenment because enlightenment means revealing some life-essence knowledge, and this knowledge gives one an ability to think critically and independently in an objective reality.
 However, the philosopher’s statement regarding the capability to judge superior constraints of society, law, and culture is a little biased though.
 Immanuel Kant suggests that an individual may be mature and still obey public rules, but have an independent opinion and voice in that regard.
 Conversely, it is possible to argue that a mature person does not need any reference to public rules, as he/she is mature enough to act appropriately, and the moment of comprehension of having this knowledge can be regarded as enlightenment.

 However, Kant’s work itself is headed towards addressing a different question.
-The philosopher suggests that maturity of government can differ from the concept of maturity of average people, and a ruler may act with appreciation of the citizens’ dignity.
+The philosopher suggests that the maturity of government can differ from the concept of maturity of average people, and a ruler may act with an appreciation of the citizens’ dignity.
 Still, the essay leaves the following argument not discussed: The government can be congruent with civilians, maturity, but whose enlightenment is it?
 That is why this question can be answered in the future together with the aforementioned avenues that are assumed to relate to each other in multiple ways.